Broken Heart Syndrome: It’s A Real Thing

 Reduce stressors in your life

-Managing stress can help reduce your risk of broken heart syndrome and improve your overall heart health in general.
+Managing stress can help reduce your risk of broken heart syndrome and improve your overall heart health.
 And, of course, less stress makes for a happier life.

 Horizon Health News is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.